 In contrast, when couples learn the necessary skills to maintain their connection and deal with the relationship issues that emerge as part of the recovery process, they are more likely to help each other prosper.

 How do you learn those skills?
-By attending Damian Duplechain’s 12-Step-friendly Imago Recovering Our Connection weekend workshop in Houston or Galveston.
+By attending Damian Duplechain’s 12-Step-friendly Imago Recovering Our Connection weekend workshop in Houston.

 Why Should Couples in Recovery Choose Damian?